 If this list were purely based on the world’s 25 tallest mountains, then we wouldn’t even make it out of this iconic Asian range.

 Mount Everest, which towers at a whopping 29,029 feet above sea level, is the world’s tallest (and arguably most deadly) mountain.
 In the Tibetan language, it is referred to as the “Goddess Mother of the World.”
 Its jagged peaks represent the border between Nepal and the autonomous region of China recognized as Tibet.
-It is the highest point from the earth’s surface.
+It is the highest mountain in the world.

 The world’s second tallest mountain, K2, reaches an equally absurd 28,251 feet.
 From there, 35 other mountains in the Himalayas stretch above the 25,000-foot threshold.
 No other mountain on the planet gets anywhere near that high.